OpenST/ost-wallet-sdk-ios/OstWalletSdk/UI/README-UI.md

 ### Activate User

 User activation refers to the deployment of smart-contracts that form the user's Brand Token wallet.
-An activated user can engage with a Brand Token economy.<br/><br/>
+An activated user can engage with a Brand Token economy.

 **Parameters**<br/>
 &nbsp;_userId: OST Platform user id provided by application server_<br/>